 - maintain highway structures such as barriers, walls, bridges and drains

 - look after street lights, signs, bollards and benches

 - respond to emergencies to keep everyone safe and the road network moving

-Annual maintenance calendar
+Annual maintenance schedule

 - road marking renewal work is planned for between April and September

 - each autumn we cut small channels across rural verges to help drain road surface water away

 - we prioritise cat’s-eye maintenance and repairs during the winter

 - safety barrier repairs and sign repairs or replacements are carried out throughout the year

 - roadside drains are checked and cleared out throughout the year, with areas subject to flooding prioritised during winter